Minivera/Carleton-Web-Dev/src/slides/wasm.md

 .right-column[
   Web Assembly can be used to create UIs in other languages that Java, for example:

-  - Blazor from Microsoft is a well documented and support framework for creating WPF-like applications for the web .
-It ships with modern versions of the .NET framework and synergies perfectly with ASP.NET MVC applications.
+  - Blazor from Microsoft is a framework for creating frontend applications.
+It ships with the .NET framework and is a part of ASP.NET MVC applications.

   - asm-dom in C++ is a VirtualDOM implementation usable with WASM.